6 Ways to Land a Job With Little-to-No Experience

 6. Grow Your Network

 The time spent searching for your next job might feel long and unproductive.
 But keep this in mind as you hunt for jobs and wait for the job offers to roll in: As you apply for jobs and get job interviews, you are growing a professional network.
-Recruiters, Hiring managers, and prospective co-workers that you talk with about the jobs are now a part of your network.
+Every recruiter, hiring manager and prospective co-worker that you connect with are now part of your network.

 “Have patience and make it part of your job application routine to stay in contact with every person who helps you along the way,” says Hoey.
 “By doing so, you’ll have mentors to turn to when you land the job, plus you’ll stay top of mind with those closest to the job market you’re seeking to enter.”